WELCOME TO THE OFFICIAL PAGE OF THE INTERNATIONAL BIOTOPE AQUARIUM DESIGN CONTEST – BADC2017

 JBL Company is the world leader in development and production of goods for terrarium, aquarium and pond.
 The company’s success is based on a scientific approach to product development.
 JBL Company annually organizes research expeditions to different parts of the planet and explores natural habitats of fishes.

-For the Biotope Contest in Russia and throughout the world I would like to give some advice for all lovers and enthusiasts of these contests, for the lovers of nature, as well as to conservationists and aquarium hobbyists.
+For the Biotope Contest I would like to give some advice for all lovers and enthusiasts of these contests, for the lovers of nature, as well as to conservationists and aquarium hobbyists.
 When you participate to such a prestigious event and want to do it correct to nature, correct to how fishes and invertebrates live in harmony together, in most aquatic habitats, often in a tiny biotope all their life, please make sure of the following: 1.
 Before you start do a thorough research about the place on Earth you want to make a biotope from, and look up the following, step by step, but please not only in the internet.
 Make sure to compare what is written in published books, in magazines articles and during conferences on biotope aquaria, already taking place worldwide every year, as well as biotope aquarium contests of the past and present.
 One can also find some on my web site www.aquapress-bleher.com under “Bleher’s Biotopes” and look for: – Continent; country; river or lake; and a small bay or habitat you want to decorate. – Check correct names for fishes* and plants, which you can find in many publications. – Verify if the place is a shady or sunny area where the living forms dwell. – And check what the species community of fishes and sometimes plants is, which live together, and possibly also floating plants and invertebrates.
 2. Once you have accumulated this information, check the size of the aquarium you want to decorate and the light you want over it, or from the front, best in an angle, and naturally the materials to be used.
 And remember, that many natural biotopes have fine sandy grounds, some only rocks and gravel, and others dwell over soft ground or over leaves and submerged branches of trees.
 Also it is important to know that some species in such a biotope have their particular niche.
 3. Once you have done your home work, have decorated your aquarium and are ready to send it in for the contest, make sure: – That you have made excellent photos from all sides, and some of your fishes. – That there is a good (even short but correct) write up of the biotope, with a precise location – never write words like “Amazon”, “Rio Negro”, “Mekong”, “Murray”, “Volga” or “Rhine” rivers, and much less South America, Africa or Asia for your biotope aquarium.
 Such poor information will make you lose judging point, as well as wrong fish names or plant names**.
 Naturally it is good to write which continent, country, river or lake, your biotope can be found (belongs to), but make it as precise as possible, also the use of GPS for the location is very helpful.
 Mention what lives there (also what you may not show), and something about the environment.
 If possible also water parameters.
 These are my sincere suggestion, and if you follow those and make a nice natural biotope – which is really easy to do and not as difficult and time-consuming as aquascape decoration, you have very good chances to win, and to have a beautiful biotope in your home for ever.
 I will also participate in the contest, separate from the other judges, and my winner will receive a special prize.
 Now get started, all the best from the jungles and biotopes in Vietnam.
 Always Heiko Bleher * Correct fish names – 100% updated – you can find at Catalogue of Fishes web site. ** Correct plant names are available in good plant books or catalogues.

 When I was a kid, my father and I used to keep Siamese fighting fish, Mollies, Ram cichlids and Eel loaches all together, in the same tank.
 We filled the aquarium with coloured sand, bleached corals and plastic plants.
 Boy, it all looked so great back in the day!
 Back then the hobby was a very small circle consisting of my father (who paid), me and the pet store.
 Today things have gotten a lot more interesting.
 I am now part of a bigger circle, consisting of an uncountable number of hobbyists worldwide, like you.
 We still visit the store for gear but look for knowledge and answers elsewhere, online, in books, in nature, like scientists.
 Together we are creating a new path that is leading us back to the origin of where all of our plants and animals come from.
 Haven’t you all realized this?
 I am proud to see so many of you participate and honoured to go along with you all in this cool ride.
 This year we had a record of 105 biotope tanks registered.
 This inspires me; being a part of something that is like a plant or animal, alive and growing.
 I salute all the participants, judges and specially the organizers and sponsors of such an important event.